-“What is a vector image?
-I don’t know what that is!
+“What is a vector image!
+I don’t know what this is.
 Do I have one of those?
-That sounds scary.
 Do I need one?”

 If you have ever had any graphic design done, you have probably been exposed to the term vector graphic and had these kinds of questions.
 Don’t worry, this is a good thing.
-Let’s start with the basics so you know “what is a vector image!”
+Let’s start with the basics and learn “what is a vector image!”.

 Most people are familiar with .jpg images—like those you would get from your digital camera.
-If you have ever zoomed in very close on or blown up a .jpg image too large, you may have noticed that the image becomes blurry and the colors turn into little squares or dots.
-The little dots are called pixels and this kind of image is called raster graphic.
-If you have ever had to edit a digital photo you know how time consuming changing just the littlest thing can be.
+If you have ever zoomed in very close, or blown up a .jpg image too large, you may have noticed that the image becomes blurry and the colors turn into small squares or dots.
+The small dots are called pixels and this kind of image is called a raster graphic.
+If you have ever had to edit a digital photo, you know how time-consuming changing just the littlest thing can be.

-This means that no matter how large or small or how close you zoom in on the image, the lines, curves, and points remain smooth.
-There will never be jagged lines or blurriness with this kind of image, no matter how much it is enlarged.
-Also colors are separated into any type/size of shape (vs a bunch of little squares making a colored area), which makes changing colors within these graphics as easy as the click of a button.
+Also colors are separated into their own shape (vs a bunch of little squares making a colored area), which makes changing colors within these graphics as easy as the click of a button.

-So now that you know what a vector graphic is, you need to know why it’s important.
-In the world of graphic design, vector graphics are a big part of most printed or published materials.
+#1: Vector graphics produce professional looking branding.
+They are a big part of most printed or published materials.
 Logos, for example, should always have a vector format.
 Those smooth lines and shapes produce the best quality printed materials, having a solid, consistent color and crisp, clear text.
-You can use your vector logo blown up huge on a billboard or made smaller for your pens and letterhead.
-Icon and more illustrated looking artwork is also good to have in vector files.
+You can use your vector logo huge on a billboard, small for your pens, or for a screen printed t-shirt.
+Icons and more illustrated-looking artwork is also good to have in vector files.